 The Inventorium can be provided face-to-face with full school attendance, in a blended model with some school attendance, or entirely online.
-The Inventorium students can have their own learning spaces (including the library) and/or work from home or at other locations - particularly if they are anxious.
+The Inventorium students can have their own learning spaces such as the Networked Hubs above and/or work from home or at other locations (such as the library)m - particularly if they are anxious.
 They can attend school to do group work, meet with their teacher, and socialise with friends.
 This arrangement encourages students to take responsibility for the management of their time and to become fully accountable for their work.

 The Inventorium provides school-developed Learning Assessment Plans and Task Sheets to help with the delivery of SACE.
 With each student negotiating their own assessments, these documents are written quite broadly.
 This does away with the need to submit individual modifications and it provides maximum flexibility for how students and teachers choose to evidence assessment.
 This kind of freedom can be daunting at first, so we have staff development groups and an online community where teachers can discuss how to get student work that meets required outcomes.